-1.11 Taxation
+2.10 Taxation

-Income tax on the profit or loss for the year comprises current.
+Income tax on the profit or loss for the year comprises current and deferred tax.
 Income tax is recognised in profit or loss except to the extent that it relates to items recognised directly in equity, in which case it is recognised in equity.
 Current tax is the expected tax payable on the taxable income for the year, using tax rates enacted at the balance sheet date, and any adjustment to tax payable in respect of previous years.